bengtlofgren/NamadaPaper/namadapaper.md

 We suggest an alternative approach, whereby we can claim that

-If the subsidy $s(n)$ is such that $s(n) \propto \frac{1}{n}$, then for sufficiently large constant of proportionality, the subsidy will incentivise the correct users to join the system.
+If the subsidy $s(n)$ is such that $s(n) \propto \frac{1}{n}$, then for sufficiently large constant of proportionality, the subsidy will incentivise the correct number of users to join the system.
 Additionally, this incentive scheme comes with the added benefit of being finite and predictable.
 This is not the only possible solution, but is one of them and seems natural.

 ![Unoptimised solution](./privacy_economics_3.png)